Project-MONAI/monai-deploy-app-sdk/docs/source/getting_started/tutorials/simple_app.md

 # See the input file exists in the default `input`` folder in the current working directory
 ls examples/apps/simple_imaging_app/input/

-# Set the environment variable for the input, with relative path in this example.
-export HOLOSCAN_INPUT_PATH="./examples/apps/simple_imaging_app/input"

-# Env var can also be used to direct the output instead of using the default folder as in the following steps
-export HOLOSCAN_OUTPUT_PATH="./output_simple_imaging"

 # Local execution of the app with output file in the `output` folder in the current working directory
 python examples/apps/simple_imaging_app/app.py